Lists of fictional presidents of the United States

-Lists of fictional presidents of the United States are alphabetical lists of people who have been portrayed in fiction as the president of the United States.
+Lists of fictional presidents of the United States are alphabetical lists of people who have been portrayed as President of the United States in fiction.
 Media include novels and short stories, comics, plays, movies and television shows.
 The roles include fictional presidents, and real historical figures who did not in fact become president, typically in works of alternate history or comedy.